carls31/software-engineering-for-geoinformatics-assignment/README.md

 * GEO User: This is an Environmental Engineer who, in addition to having access to the dashboard, can also download existing data and, most importantly, upload new data.
 This user has the ability to contribute to the enrichment of available data.
 * MTM User: This profile is dedicated to Mathematical Engineers or professionals such as Data Scientists who can use the dashboard to visualize available data and develop numerical, computational, or statistical models.
 This user has the ability to utilize the data for analysis and the development of custom models.

-* :warning: At the same time, a default basic profile will be available that does not require registration, allowing users to access the dashboard without further formalities.
+* :warning:  default basic profile will be available that does not require registration, allowing users to access the dashboard without further formalities.

 2. Select a city in Europe of which you want to retrieve data